Click on any event to see more details.

 This team collaborates to provide faculty with as many opportunities as they can and value input from the faculty community.
 Please use the form below to ask questions or make suggestions.

 Sarah Stanley: Enrichment

 Sarah Stanley came to UAF in the fall of 2010 as an Assistant Professor.
 She is currently working on a project with others to develop a Higher Education learning network inside and out of jails, prisons, and halfway houses.

 Richard Collins came to UAF in January 1994 as an assistant research professor at the GI.
-Since then, he’s taught in electrical and computer engineering and atmospheric sciences.
-He has maintained an ongoing research program at Poker Flat Research Range focused on the Arctic atmosphere and geospace based on laser-radar (lidar) observations.
+He’s taught in electrical and computer engineering and atmospheric sciences and maintains an ongoing research program at Poker Flat Research Range focused on the Arctic atmosphere and geospace based lidar observations.

 Richard’s primary interests in faculty development include how to support faculty in conducting research and scholarly activity and integration of research and instruction.

 Madara Mason has been teaching at UAF since 1999, teaching in multiple departments over the years.
 She currently teaches for the Art and Education Departments and is the Faculty Development Coordinator for UAF eCampus.